23004513/AOA-Java-M15/EX NO 5A 0-1 Knapsack - Branch and Bound.md

 ## Algorithm
-1. Start and read the number of startups N, total budget B, and each startup’s cost and profit.
+1.Start and read the number of startups N, total budget B, and each startup’s cost and profit.

 2.Sort the startups in descending order of profit-to-cost ratio to improve bounding efficiency.